RoyalPrince700/sendora/project summary.md

 # Project Summary: Share - Web to Mobile Migration

 ## Overview
-This project migrates the InstantShare real-time file-sharing web app to a mobile app using React Native and Expo.
+This project migrates the Sundora real-time file-sharing web app to a mobile app using React Native and Expo.

 ## Web Version Features
 - **Frontend:** React + Vite + TypeScript